THUDM/LongAlign/README.md

 |**LongAlign-13B-64k**| [🤗 HF Repo](https://huggingface.co/THUDM/LongAlign-13B-64k) | Chat model by LongAlign training on LongAlign-13B-64k-base|
 |**ChatGLM3-6B-128k**| [🤗 HF Repo](https://huggingface.co/THUDM/chatglm3-6b-128k) | **ChatGLM3-6B** with a 128k context window|

-<a name="chat-longbench-evaluation"></a>
+<a name="longbench-chat-evaluation"></a>
-## 📊 Chat-LongBench Evaluation
+## 📊 LongBench-Chat Evaluation
-Chat-LongBench is the first benchmark for assessing long context alignment, featuring real user queries of 10k-100k in length.
-The dataset and evaluation code are available under `Chat-LongBench/`.
+LongBench-Chat is the first benchmark for assessing long context alignment, featuring real user queries of 10k-100k in length.
+The dataset and evaluation code are available under `LongBench-Chat/`.
 Remember to configure your OpenAI API key in `eval.py` since we adopt GPT-4 as the evaluator.
 Run
 ```bash
 python eval.py --model {model_path} --max_length {max_length}
 ```
 `model_path` can either be your local model path or a Hugging Face model path.
-Here is the leaderboard on Chat-LongBench:
+Here is the leaderboard on LongBench-Chat:

 ![](assets/leaderboard.png)